eversoncarvalho/MyFirstAlgorithm/README.md

 # MyFirstAlgorithm
-This is my first algorithm as Developer
+This is my first algorithm as a Developer